VinciCantCode/Tower-Defense-Game/README.md

   Earn gold by defeating enemies and completing levels.
   Spend gold to build, upgrade, or sell towers.
 - **User Interface:**
-  Intuitive UI for building, upgrading, and selling towers.
+  Intuitive UI for building, upgrading, and selling tower.
   Visual feedback for gold, lives, and game state.

 ## Getting Started